Wayne County, Georgia: Education

 Wayne County School District operates public schools.

 Government and infrastructure

 The Federal Bureau of Prisons operates the Federal Correctional Institution, Jesup in Jesup, Wayne County.

 Politics

+As of the 2020s, Wayne County is a Republican stronghold, voting 79.7% for Donald Trump in 2024.
 Prior to 1964, Wayne County voted in line with most counties in the Solid South and Georgia, consistently supporting Democratic presidential candidates.
 From 1964 on, the county has swung hard to the Republican Party in most presidential elections, with the only times they have failed to win the county since then being 1968 for segregationist George Wallace as well as 1976 and 1980 for Georgian Jimmy Carter.
 Non-Georgian Democrats have only managed 40 percent of the vote twice since then, in 1988 and 1992.

+For elections to the United States House of Representatives, Wayne County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Wayne County is part of District 19.
+For elections to the Georgia House of Representatives, Wayne County is part of Districts 167 and 178.